Winsor-CAM: Human-Tunable Visual Explanations from Deep Networks via Layer-Wise Winsorization: Methodology

-By assigning zero to non-positive importance scores and mapping positive scores to the specified range (excluding zero), this step ensures that only layers with positive contributions influence the final heatmap.
-At the same time, it preserves the semantic meaning of zero-valued weights, indicating irrelevance.
+By assigning zero to non-positive importance scores and mapping positive scores to the specified range (excluding zero), this step ensures that only layers with positive contributions influence the final heatmap while preserving the semantic meaning of zero-valued weights.
 The parameters $L$ and $H$ can be tuned to balance visual contrast and interpretability.
-For example, the default choice $L = 0.1$ and $H = 1.0$ offers a clear separation between active and inactive layers, while allowing true zero values to persist.
+The default choice $L = 0.1$ and $H = 1.0$ offers clear separation between active and inactive layers while allowing true zero values to persist.

-It is also worth noting that under maximum aggregation, a choice of $p = 0$ will typically result in $\tilde{\Gamma}^c_i = 1$ for all $i$.
-This occurs because $\max_{k \in {\{1, \ldots, C_i\}}} \alpha^c_{i,k} > 0$ generally holds for every layer $i$ in a CNN.
-Consequently, the resulting heatmap becomes equivalent to the naïve mean of all Grad-CAM maps, as the importance scores are uniform across layers.
+It is also worth noting that under maximum aggregation, a choice of $p=0$ will typically result in $\tilde {\Gamma }_i^c=L$ for all layers with positive importance.
+This occurs because all positive scores are clipped to the minimum value $x_{\min}$, and Eq.~\ref{eq:normalized_gamma} maps them to the lower bound L of the normalization range.
+Consequently, the resulting heatmap becomes equivalent to the naïve mean of all Grad-CAM maps, as the layer weights are uniform across active layers.

-\step{6}{Final Heatmap Construction} The final Winsor-CAM heatmap aggregates the interpolated Grad-CAM maps using the normalized importance scores by weighted linear combination of the interpolated Grad-CAM maps \(\mathcal{W}^c_i\) using the Winsorized importance scores \(\tilde{\Gamma}^c_i\):
+\step{6}{Final Heatmap Construction} The final Winsor-CAM heatmap is computed as a weighted linear combination of the interpolated Grad-CAM maps $\mathcal{W}^c_i$ using the normalized importance scores $\tilde{\Gamma}^c_i$: